tryforge/ForgeScript/docs/functions/trunc.md

 export default new NativeFunction({
     name: "$trunc",
     version: "1.0.0",
     description: "Returns the integral part of the a numeric expression, x, removing any fractional digits.
-If x is already an integer, the result is x.",
+If x is already an integer, the result is x",
     brackets: true,
     unwrap: true,
     args: [